Species: P. vernata

 1. Landscape plant problems are most effectively managed with regular inspections and monitoring.

 2. Prevent two consecutive years of defoliation – spraying and banding are usually necessary.

 1. Fertilize.
 Slow release tree fertilizer will help trees recover from cankerworm outbreaks.
 Routinely fertilized trees will be better able to withstand future stresses and insect outbreaks.

-2. Good, long lasting, low-toxic methods of insect control can be done with Knock Down Indoor and Plant Flying & Crawling Insect Killer or other Knock Down products listed below.
+2. Good, long lasting, low-toxic methods of insect control can be done with Knock Down products.